bigfont/hello-wcf/README.md

 Open helloWCF.sln in Visual Studio.

+**Run the WCF Client.**
+* Right click on `MyClient.ConsoleApp`
+* Choose Debug > Start new Instance.

-**Run the WCF Client.** Right click on `MyClient.ConsoleApp` and choose Debug > Start new Instance.
+**Run the WCF Service via IIS.**
+* Right click on `MyIISHost.ServiceApplication`
+* Choose Debug > Start new Instance.

-**Run the WCF Service via IIS.** Right click on `MyIISHost.ServiceApplication` and choose Debug > Start new Instance.
-Click on Service1.svc to view the service help page.
+* Click on Service1.svc in the web browser to view the service help page.

 **Run the WCF Service via Self Hosting**.
-Right click on `MySelfHost.ConsoleApp` and choose Debug > Start new Instance.
-(Note: You will need to run Visual Studio as an Administrator).
-You can now open the WCF Test Client and add the service at the service address.
+* Right click on `MySelfHost.ConsoleApp`
+* Choose Debug > Start new Instance.
+(Note: You will need to run Visual Studio as an Administrator.)
+* You can now open the WCF Test Client and add the service at the service address that is in the console window.

 # Helpful Links